-Family Days take place on select Sundays from 12-4 PM.
+Family Days take place on select Sundays from Noon-4 PM.
 On these days families visiting the museum enjoy live entertainment, create hands-on projects and explore exhibitions with a gallery hunt.

 Visit the calendar page for additional information.

-Support for the Nasher Museum’s education programs is provided by the Trent A. Carmichael Fund for Community Education, Fox Family Foundation, Mindy and Guy Solie, and the SunTrust Foundation.
-In-kind support is provided by The Container Store®.
+Support for the Nasher Museum’s education programs is provided by the Mary Duke Biddle Foundation, the Trent A. Carmichael Fund for Community Education, the Yukio & Toshiko Nakayama Art Museum Endowment, the Fox Family Foundation, the David & Elisabeth Nimocks Foundation, Susan Rosenthal and Michael Hershfield, Lauren and Jared Cosulich, Mindy and Guy Solie, and Carolyn Aaronson.

 Visiting a Museum with Kids